ZephyrRaine/jekyll-netlify-boilerplate/_projects/2020-01-26-between-stations.md

 ---
 You can't remember what time it is, but you know it is late. you have just checked into your room at the Brownie Cove Hotel. the bed is lumpy and you can't sleep, but the tv is tempting...
 ﻿
-For the EGX 2018 Leftfield Collection we exhibited the game in an installation format with tactile tuning dials and real CRT eye-strain.
+For Feral Vector 2019 and the EGX 2018 Leftfield Collection we exhibited the game in an installation format with tactile tuning dials and real CRT eye-strain.